aliaformo/covid19-in-african-countries.-sql-tableau-analysis/README.md

 - Do more people get infected in countries with larger populations?
 - Do the countries with more cases have more deaths?
 - Do the countries where more tests are conducted show more cases?
-- Do countries located in nearby areas have a similar number of cases?* In order to answer this question, most of the visualizations include Tableau maps.
+- Do the countries close to each other have similar infection levels or number of cases?* In order to answer this question, most of the visualizations include Tableau maps.
-- Does vaccination influence a decrease or health improvement?
+- Does vaccination cause a decrease in infections and a health improvement?

 ## Tools